ActiveStack/active-parent/src/site/markdown/docdocs.md

 Doc Publishing
 --------------

-To deploy these docs to GH Pages, see: http://stephenc.github.io/wagon-gitsite/
+To deploy these docs to GH Pages, we use [maven-scm-publish-plugin](https://maven.apache.org/plugins/maven-scm-publish-plugin/)

  1. One time - create an empty `gh-pages` branch and push to github.